-However, you don’t need to worry that you’ll meet the same fate as the pioneers.
+However, you don’t need to worry about meeting the same fate as the pioneers.
 Today, the area around Donner Lake is reasonably populated, and there are even some opportunities for staying near the lake in vacation homes.
-A popular place to stay when visiting lakes in California like Donner Lake or Lake Tahoe is Truckee, which is a quaint western town that’s a popular stop before or after a tour of Lake Tahoe.
+A popular place to stay when visiting lakes in California, like Donner Lake or Lake Tahoe is Truckee, which is a quaint western town that’s a popular stop before or after a tour of Lake Tahoe.

 Donner Lake is a truly beautiful lake, and the surrounding area is also very picturesque and worth several photographs.
 If the weather permits, spend a few hours chilling on one of the small docks that line the shoreline.
 You can also relax on the beach on a sunny day or participate in leisurely recreation activities like kayaking or paddle boarding.

-See Related: Fun & Best Things to Do in Clearlake, California
+See Related: Things to Do in Clearlake, California